 - The D.Couns.Psych. offers a wide range of course approved placement options in community, health, mental health, education and private practice settings in the greater Dublin area and throughout the country.
 At least 3 different placements are required during the 3 years of the course.
 The course is committed to on-going development of placement provision with the aim to provide further opportunities for HSE recognized placements, which are required for eligibility to apply for HSE psychology posts.
 These placements are, however, subject to availability and may require a 3 day per week commitment. - Students are expected to see approximately 5-8 clients per week (on a 2-day placement).
 They are expected to be involved in psychological assessment, facilitation or co-facilitation of groups, attending case conferences, couples and family therapy sessions, or home visits (only in the company of a placement staff member).
 Case supervision is provided by the placement supervisor.
 The course requirement is a minimum of 150 hours of client hours in the second year.
-Please note that to be eligible to work for the HSE, HSE requires that trainees "demonstrate that they have acquired in appropriate health settings in each of the areas of Disability (Child and Adult), Child Psychology, Adult Psychology, at least 60 days or equivalent supervised clinical placements as part of the professional qualification (see the HSE's report on Eligibility Criteria for Recruitment of Psychologists: http://www.hse.ie/eng/staff/Jobs/Eligibility_Criteria/Report-Psychology-Implementation-Group-Feb-2017.pdf).
-HSE defines placement as "as a period of clinical time spent under the supervision of an appropriately qualified senior psychologist.
+Please note that to be eligible to work for the HSE, HSE requires that trainees "demonstrate that they have acquired in appropriate health settings in each of the areas of Disability (Child and Adult), Child Psychology, Adult Psychology, at least 60 days or equivalent supervised clinical placements as part of the professional qualification" (see the HSE's report on Eligibility Criteria for Recruitment of Psychologists):

+- HSE defines placement as "as a period of clinical time spent under the supervision of an appropriately qualified senior psychologist.
 The placement must provide the opportunity to work with a range of clinical problems in terms of complexity and severity.
 To meet the eligibility criteria for psychology posts in the HSE all applicants must demonstrate that they have completed a placement of at least 60 days in a health setting supervised by a practitioner who fulfils PSI supervision accreditation criteria for the professional qualification in question.
 Counselling psychologists currently calculate placements using both days and hours.
-In their case, the 60 days in a health setting must comprise a minimum of 150 hours of direct client contact" (see the Report on Eligibility Criteria for Recruitment of Psychologists by the HSE, p.
-21)

-• At least one of the main placements across the three years must be intensively supervised by an experienced Counselling Psychologist, who is a Registered member or eligible for Registered Membership of the Psychological Society of Ireland and full Membership of the Division of Counselling Psychology.
-This is to meet PSI accreditation guidelines criteria for counselling psychology (criterion 3.3.7).
+In their case, the 60 days in a health setting must comprise a minimum of 150 hours of direct client contact" (see the HSE Report on Eligibility Criteria for Recruitment of Psychologists, p.
+21) - At least one of the main placements across the three years must be intensively supervised by an experienced Counselling Psychologist, who is a Registered member or eligible for Registered Membership of the Psychological Society of Ireland and full Membership of the Division of Counselling Psychology.
+This is to meet PSI accreditation guidelines criteria for Counselling Psychology (criterion 3.3.7).
 The course monitors this requirement, but it is important for students to be cognisant of it, when nominating their placement choice.
 Placements may be assigned in some instances in collaboration with the student and as a course requirement to fulfil course and PSI accreditation criteria.
 Furthermore, at least one of the main placements across the three years must be in a health care setting and one with children and adolescents.

-Over the course of three years, students should gain clinical practice experience with people from age ranges across the lifespan (this needs to be reflected in the logbook for further information see the Placement Resource Book).
-Please note that the course in collaboration with a student is aiming to ensure that the student has sufficient assessment experience within the overall 3 years of training, however, exposure to psychological assessment work can vary across the placements.
+• Over the course of three years, students should gain clinical practice experience with people from age ranges across the lifespan (this needs to be reflected in the logbook for further information see the Placement Resource to ensure that the student has sufficient assessment experience within the overall 3 years of training, however, exposure to psychological assessment work can vary across the placements.
 Overall, the trainees must spend at minimum 30 months (at least 2 days a week) on placement over the 3 years.